rasdani/reasoning-gym/GALLERY.md

 Any two characters may be swapped, even if they are not adjacent.

-Example:
-- Input: Determine the minimum number of swaps to make the following binary string alternating: 111000
-- Output: 1

 Now, determine the minimum number of swaps to make the following binary string alternating: 0010101011

 Answer: 1